MaiziXiao/IndoorLocalization/README.md

 # A Deep Learning Approach to Fingerprinting Indoor Localization Solutions
 ------

-This repository is about a data-driven approach to indoor localization.
+This repository is about *a data-driven approach to indoor localization*.
 The goalis, as a proof of concept, to show how modern data analytics enable us to build a more powerful indoor localization techniques and make use of those data previously deemed to be useless.

 The more in-depth discussion of the results are to be found in the following publications: